Data in Action

 Vehicle-to-Grid (V2G)

-V2G enables electric vehicles not only to charge but also feed electricity back into the grid.
-The batteries act as flexible storage for surplus solar and wind power.
-Particularly valuable in South Tyrol due to high PV production during the day and charging demand in the evening.
+V2G allows electric vehicles not only to charge, but also to feed electricity back into the grid.
+Their batteries act as flexible storage for surplus solar and wind power.
+This is especially valuable in South Tyrol, where PV generation is high during the day and charging demand rises in the evening.

 Battery Storage